SarathAdhi/WiFi-Hack/README.md

 # WiFi-Hack---->
  It's for educational purpose only..
- Dont try to do any sort of hacking the wifi password.
+ Dont try to hacking the wifi password of neighbours without their permission.
 Try on your own WiFi !!